broadinstitute/repurposing/README.md

 # PRISM Repurposing Primary Screen Processing Scripts

 The PRISM Repurposing data contains small molecule viability datasets generated using the Broad Repurposing Library and the PRISM multiplexed cell-line viability assay.

-The primary PRISM Repurposing dataset contains the results of pooled-cell line chemical-perturbation viability screens for 4,518 compounds screened against 578 cell lines.
+Scripts in this repository are the ones used to process the raw data provided in https://www.depmap.org/repurposing and the figshare repository https://doi.org/10.6084/m9.figshare.11384241.v2.

-For the data and the description please visit https://www.depmap.org and check the preprint at https://www.biorxiv.org/content/10.1101/730119v1.
+For the detailed information about the contents of the data library please check the manuscript doi:10.1038/s43018-019-0018-6.